 Male androgenic scalp hair thinning (aka male genetic or pattern balding) is the most common form of hair loss in post-pubertal men, however other hair loss and scalp conditions do affect males almost as equally as females.

-At one time it was thought male genetic thinning was nota sex-linked characteristic (i.e.: not transmitted on the X or Y chromosomes) and boys could inherit the problem from either parent.
-However a 2005 German study found the X-linked androgen receptor (AR)genes – which boys inherit from their mother – to be the major determinant in early-onset male pattern scalp hair thinning (MPT).
+Male androgenic thinning: At one time it was thought male genetic thinning was not a sex-linked characteristic (i.e.: not transmitted on the X or Y chromosomes) and boys could inherit the problem from either parent.
+However a 2005 German study found the X-linked androgen receptor (AR) genes – which boys inherit from their mother – to be the major determinant in early-onset male pattern scalp hair thinning (MPT).
 From which parent you inherit the genetic trait from is essentially academic once it reveals itself.

 Recession is determined by genetics, ethnicity and male hormone levels, and is a process of physical maturing in young males.